 So, oh yes, physicians.
 There is sign that is placed at the security-card reader crossing gate, that is the entrance to the parking garage meant for physicians and the Congo-reds.
 Each time I see this sign, I laugh to myself.
 It says, please make sure the crossing gate is up before passing through.
 I thought, yeah, that must be to teach us physicians who are always in a hurry, how to enter the parking garage without breaking through the bright yellow and red crossing gate that looks like a miniature railroad crossing gate arm.
 Why do I know this sign is specifically for docs?
 Well, because I have seen the gate broken in half at least a dozen times over the past decade, so yes, us hurried physicians need a dumb sign like this.
 Sometimes, when I come to the gate, I roll down my window and yell at the card reader: Open Sesame or Else!
 We are educated people, you know, about 11 or 12 years of education post high school, on average and yet we need a stupid sign like this?
 I doubt that they have signs like this for lawyers going in to their parking garages.
 That’s at least in part because the facility knows it could be sued for defamation by the suits.

 And I love the free lunch line too.
 Yes, I have a scene about this in my book Blue Shadows, and since many thousands of you have read it, you know what I mean.
-But for the handful of you readers who have not yet had the pleasure of reading it, I will mention something.
+But for the handful of you readers who have not yet had the extreme pleasure of reading it, I will mention something.
 When I go to the pig feeding trough, I mean lunch area for physicians and the Congo-reds, all etiquette and decorum must be thrown out the window, or you will not eat.
-The servers are doing their best to put food out, or replace the containers of slop, but the docs just breathe down their necks watching and waiting and sometimes just pushing their way in, then grabbing stuff and throwing it in their mouths while serving and broccoli falls down into their scrubs.
-The Congo-reds initially demonstrated decorum but now, they have learned from the docs and are doing the same thing!
+The servers are doing their best to put food out, or replace the containers of slop, but the docs just breathe down their necks watching and waiting and sometimes just pushing their way in, then grabbing stuff and throwing it in their mouths, even though the servers are not finished, and then broccoli falls down into the doc’s scrubs.
+It is well known that bringing food to the doctor’s slop line requires hazardous duty pay.
+Interestingly, the Congo-reds initially demonstrated decorum but now, they have learned from the docs and are doing the same thing!
 It’s damn embarrassing but hell, it’s every man and beast for himself!

 Oh, and did I mention I wrote a scene in my book Blue Shadows about the doctor’s slop line?

 So, now you have the down and dirty about physicians in the wild.
-I wrote this with respect of course, for my colleagues who have saved me a few times.
+I wrote this with respect of course, for my colleagues who have saved me a few times in my career.

 © 2024 SRCarson Publications